GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-splunk/docs/GCSToSplunk/README.md

 The template creates the Splunk payload as a JSON element using one of the following:

-1. Javascript UDF (if provided)
+1. CSV headers (default)
-2. JSON schema (if provided)
+2. JSON schema
-3. CSV headers* (used only if none of the above were provided)
+3. Javascript UDF

 If a Javascript UDF and JSON schema are both inputted as parameters, only the Javascript UDF will be executed.